-You may want to wait to exercise your NQSOs.
-The stock may appreciate until the end of the option term.
-Meanwhile, perhaps the money you would otherwise use to exercise the options is earning a better rate of return elsewhere.
+You may want to wait to exercise your NQSOs if you believe that the stock's value will continue to appreciate until the end of the option term.
+Meanwhile, perhaps the money you would otherwise use to exercise the options and hold the shares is earning a better rate of return elsewhere.

 In addition, the spread when you exercise NQSOs is taxable, so it grows "tax-deferred" until you exercise.
 Therefore, little or no tax or economic advantage would come with exercising the options prior to their expiration date and paying taxes earlier than necessary.
 Unless you have other considerations, such as a need for cash from exercising and immediately selling, or the lure of a more promising investment for the gains, you generally have no incentive for an early exercise.

 There is a perception that restricted stock and restricted stock units (RSUs) have more value than stock options because they always maintain some worth, even if the stock declines.
 Stock options, on the other hand, can lose all their value if the trading price dips below the exercise price.
 The security offered by restricted stock and RSUs becomes even more important as you near retirement.
 In addition, if your company pays dividends, you usually receive them along the way or at vesting.

 However, stock options have greater upside potential and thus can produce more substantial wealth than restricted stock and RSUs.
 In addition, stock options give you more control over when you recognize the taxable income and generally provide longer "tax deferral" than restricted stock and RSUs, which usually become taxable at vesting within four years from grant (see the relevant FAQ on the taxation of restricted stock).
 Contrast this with stock options, which generally expire 10 years from the grant date.
 Ideally, your investment portfolio will contain both restricted stock and stock options.